Written by: Jeanette Eriksson, Executive Contributor

 Jeanette Eriksson, Executive Contributor Brainz Magazine

 Jeanette Eriksson created Nordicly out of her passion for making people and systems work, achieve and feel better.
 Being Swedish, having lived in London for more than half her life, Jeanette uses innovative Scandinavian thinking in her coaching and consulting approach when working with individuals wanting to achieve personal goals and business leaders, who want to improve their own leadership skills, the happiness and productivity of their staff and the performance of their company.
-Having led large teams for many years, whilst gaining national sports success, both as a captain and player, and also at the national team coaching level, Jeanette has learned all the tricks of the ‘personal and business development’ trade.
+Having led large teams for many years whilst gaining national sports success, both as a captain and player and at the national team coaching level, Jeanette has learned all the tricks of the ‘personal and business development’ trade.
 Jeanette is also a best-selling author in UK, US, Canada and Mexico, by contributing to the ' 1 Habit to Thrive in a Post-Covid world' book.
 Whether you need help to improve yourself and pivot in our new, ever-changing world, or build your people and help them achieve clarity and progress in life and/or perform at a higher level at work, Jeanette is your Nordic(ly) solution.